AnandChowdhary/anandchowdhary.com/content/Projects/made-with-love-in-india.md

 Now, imagine yourself with the beautifully made handicraft once again.
 You carefully inspect it in your hands when suddenly, you spot a label on the bottom, stating, Made with love, in India.
 A warm feeling comes over you and a smile plays on your lips.
 You reach for your wallet and purchase the product.

-> A small thing — a simple gesture — can brighten up someone’s day and remind them that they should be proud of helping local entrepreneurs who contribute largely to the economy.
-Take pride in buying and using products made in India; after all, you too are one of India’s many fine products.
+> A small thing — a simple gesture — can brighten up someone's day and remind them that they should be proud of helping local entrepreneurs who contribute largely to the economy.
+Take pride in buying and using products made in India; after all, you too are one of India's many fine products.

 Made with Love in India is a platform to celebrate, promote, and build a brand --- India.
 Over 75 organizations use the Made with Love in India badge and hundreds of users use the platform.